“Everyone needs to get back to their

 Diane Longboat/Kahontakwas (Mohawk)

-“Beyond race, ethnicity or political definitions, indigeneity can become a social ethic.
+“Beyond race, ethnicity or political definitions, Indigeneity can become a social ethic.
 In this way, the re-indigenized person or community is a perfectly integrated part of nature rather than separate from it.
 Life practices intent on TEK, and knowledge of the land’s local realities and regenerative capacity, become the guiding force for human occupation.”

 Jeannette Armstrong (Syilx Okanagan)